leftathome/chef-workflow-tasklib/README.md

 ## Picking your own workflow

-Adding `require` statements to your workflow is the easiest way to get started.
+Adding `chef_workflow_task` statements to your workflow is the easiest way to get started.
 We don't expect you to use a resolver, for example, but support both [Berkshelf](https://github.com/RiotGames/Berkshelf) and [Librarian](https://github.com/applicationsonline/librarian) out of the box.